webarch-coop/ansible-role-ssh/README.md

 For servers running OpenSSH older than OpenSSH 8.4, the `sk` algorithms need to be omitted from the `ssh_host_key_algorithms` array.

-The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults/main.yml](defaults/main.yml) however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) was released eight years ago (2014-10-06) so this is a legacy, not a modern, configuration guide.
+The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults file](defaults/main.yml), however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) was released eight years ago (2014-10-06) so this is a legacy, not a modern, configuration guide.

 ## Defaults